ShashuBoy/COL226-Assignments/Substitution_Unification/Readme.md

 * vars return a set containing string representation of type Var
 * substituion is modelled as a function : variable -> term , as this made composing substitutions fast and easy.

+### Running Testcases
+Just copy and paste the code written in "testcases.ml" file in the top level ocaml interpreter.